pattytonyoneill/familygameshow/README.md

 - Mutiplayer function
 - Ability to go between quizes
-- Ability to compare your score to others that have played the game.
+- Ability to compare your score to others that have played the game with a score page.
 - Add a timed component to the game.

 ## Testing User Stories from User Experience Section